opensearch-project/OpenSearch/CONTRIBUTING.md

 But to be honest its typically easier to wait until the console stops scrolling and then run `curl` in another window like this:

+RENAMEME this needs to be replaced:

     curl -u elastic:password localhost:9200

-### Importing the project into IntelliJ IDEA
+#### Importing the project into IntelliJ IDEA

-Elasticsearch builds using Java 14.
+RENAMEME builds using Java 14.
 When importing into IntelliJ you will need to define an appropriate SDK.
 The convention is that **this SDK should be named "14"** so that the project import will detect it automatically.
 For more details on defining an SDK in IntelliJ please refer to [their documentation](https://www.jetbrains.com/help/idea/sdk.html#define-sdk).